FOR IMMEDIATE RELEASE

 NEW YORK, NEW YORK, FEBRUARY 27, 2020—Berry Campbell is pleased to announce a rare exhibition of paintings and sculpture by Ida Kohlmeyer (1912-1997) from the late 1960s.
 While known for her unique hieroglyphic painting and sculpture from her later career, Kohlmeyer’s work in Berry Campbell’s current exhibition introduces an organic geometry, recalling the work of Georgia O’Keeffe, Agnes Pelton, and Hilma af Klint.
 This is Berry Campbell’s first exhibition of Ida Kohlmeyer since the announcement of the representation of her estate in 2019.
-Ida Kohlmeyer: Cloistered will open March 19, 2020 and will continue through May 23, 2020.
+Ida Kohlmeyer: Cloistered opened on March 19, 2020 and is ongoing.

 Represented in important museum collections across the country, Ida Kohlmeyer had a remarkable Abstract Expressionist pedigree that superseded her renown in her native New Orleans.1